Malipolishivani330/self-healing-gitops-platform/README.md

 ## ✅ Self-Healing

-If a running pod becomes unavailable or is manually deleted:
+If a running Pod is deleted or fails:

-- Kubernetes automatically detects the failure
+- Kubernetes detects the failure
-- A replacement pod is scheduled
+- Automatically creates a replacement Pod
-- Desired replica count is restored automatically
+- Maintains the desired replica count

-This demonstrates Kubernetes' built-in self-healing capability.

 ---